 Carbon stock changes in living tree biomass are reported as an aggregated estimate for above-ground and below-ground biomass for the whole of Finland.
-The biomass of other plants was assumed not to change; hence the change is not estimated for the category Forest Land Remaining Forest Land.
-The stratification used in the biomass estimation is more detailed than reported and is described in Appendix_6c.
+The biomass of other plants was assumed not to change, and hence not included into the carbon stock change of living biomass.
+The stratification used in the biomass estimation is more detailed than reported results and is described in Appendix_6c.

 The employed method is a Tier 3 Biomass Gain-Loss method (2006 IPCC Guidelines, Vol. 4, Equation 2.7).
-The National Forest Inventory (NFI) provides measured tree-level data of tree characteristics to employ tree species-specific biomass functions for direct estimation of biomass (Repola 2008, Repola 2009, Repola et al. 2007), as well as estimates of the total increment of growing stock in stem volume.
+The National Forest Inventory (NFI) provides measured tree-level data of tree characteristics to employ tree species-specific biomass functions for direct estimation of biomass (Repola 2008, Repola 2009, Repola et al. 2007), as well as estimates of the total increment of growing stock in stem volume (Korhonen et al. 2024).
 Biomass conversion and expansion factors (BCEF) for the increment were developed separately for each NFI rotation and stratum to convert volume increments into biomass increments.

-Trees measured in the NFI can be defined as tally trees and sample trees; the latter ones are measured in greater detail (see Appendix_6 a).
-Stem volume, as well as above-ground and below-ground biomass were predicted for sample trees of permanent sample plots, and tree-level predictions of annual increment were obtained as the differences between the two most recent measurements divided by the length of the time interval between the two measurements.
-The BCEFs were derived as ratios between the stratum-level sums of annual biomass and volume increments of the sample trees on permanent plots.
+Trees measured in the NFI can be defined as tally trees and sample trees; the latter ones are a sub-sample of tally trees and measured in greater detail (see Appendix_6a).
+Stem volume, as well as above-ground and belowground biomass were predicted for sample trees of permanent sample plots, and tree-level predictions of annual increment were obtained as the differences between the two most recent measurements divided by the length of the time interval between those two measurements.
+The BCEFs were derived as ratios between the stratumlevel sums of annual biomass and volume increments of the sample trees on permanent plots.
 Biomass conversion and expansion factors (BCEF) for cutting removals and natural losses are also estimated from the NFI data, and then, applied to convert the statistical drain volume to biomass losses.
-(See Appendix_6c for a more detailed description).
+(See Appendix_6c for a more detailed description.)